Log

 HERE, I have my logs of quotations and notes.
 Continuously stacked, sorted and reordered, it forms a source archive.

-Margins that are fading away from our sights.
+Margins that are fading away from our sight.

 — Logged on June 2024